pncsoares/pncsoares/README.md

 I am most of the time working on backend but I also love frontend development.

 - 🔭 I’m currently working on Blockchain project
-- 🌱 I’m currently learning DevOps, Blockchain, Machine Learning and Artificial Intelligence
+- 🌱 I’m currently learning DevOps and Blockchain
 - 💯 Advocate of readable and maintainable code
-- ⚡ Fun fact: I can transform caffeine into code
+- ⚡ Fun fact: I am able to transform caffeine into code

 ## 🧰 My Toolbox